 This sultry salad combo was inspired by Ben, who offered to make us Italian salads for dinner a few weeks ago.
 He laid out the ingredients – black olives, salami, green onions, lettuce, and tomatoes – then I upped the ante by pulling out a jar of banana peppers from the fridge.
 We dressed our salads with fresh lemon juice and extra virgin olive oil then seasoned them with salt, pepper, and dried oregano before digging in.

-The very first thing that popped into my mind?
-ITALIAN SUB SANDWICH.
-I mean the flavor was unmistakable, and seeing as how I haven’t had an Italian sub in over two years, it also nearly brought tears to my eyes.
-I mean, you don’t know how much you love Italian subs until you can’t have them, but the flavor of this salad will have me missing them no more!
+The first thing that popped into my mind was ITALIAN SUB SANDWICH.
+The flavor was unmistakable and, seeing as how I haven’t had an Italian sub in over two years, it nearly brought tears to my eyes.
+I didn’t realize how much I loved a good sub sandwich until I couldn’t eat them anymore on account of having Celiac Disease!

-Eating healthy in the new year doesn’t mean salads consisting of limp lettuce, carrots, and cucumbers.
-Enjoy and look forward to eating healthfully with bright and fresh meals like this Italian Sub Salad.
+Italian Sub Salad is proof that eating gluten free doesn’t have to mean eating salads consisting of limp lettuce, carrots, and cucumbers for dinner every night.
+Enjoy and look forward to meal time with bright and fresh meals like this Italian-inspired stunner!

 Start by roasting a 15oz can chickpeas (also called garbanzo beans,) which will add filling protein and fiber to the salad, not to mention a delicious and hearty crunch.
 We didn’t have these in our original salads but I’m glad I added them when I made them for the blog.
 They added so much, texture and health-wise.